Steepy12/Mecanicalevolved/Readme.md

 - Dungeon and exploration, more weapons, deco stuff, and create, thermal, immersive and, it's only a resumed list

  ### /!\ Known loading Issue, we are currently investigating in order to repair the problem in release VIII

+### If you have an issue please, report it like this :
+Version: Version installed of the modpack
+How to reproduce : explain how the bug came
+Which side : Client or Server Side